 Testosterone varies a lot around the world.
 We found hundreds of studies from all around the world.
-According to the studies, men who live in countries like Uzbekistan and Nigeria have high testosterone, while the men who live in countries like China and the USA unfortunately have unhealthy low testosterone.
-(But a few decades ago they had pretty high testosterone too!
+According to the studies, men who live in countries like Uzbekistan and Nigeria have high testosterone, while the men who live in countries like the USA and Venezuela unfortunately have unhealthy low testosterone.
+(But a few decades ago the low testosterone regions had pretty high testosterone too!
 We have the data for that as well.)

 The Highest Testosterone in the World